-Danny Miles begins his 43rd season at Oregon Tech when the 2013-14 Hustlin’ Owls take to the hardwoods in November.
+Danny Miles begins his 44th season at Oregon Tech when the 2014-15 Hustlin’ Owls take to the hardwoods in October.
+The Medford, Oregon native has reached many milestones during his illustrious career at Oregon Tech, including a 1,004-412 (.710) career win-loss record - all coming at Oregon Tech.After earning his 1,000 career victory, a 71-51 win over Corban University on February 1st, 2014, Miles became just the second men’s basketball coach at a four-year level to reach the 1,000 win plateau.
 Miles has led his Hustlin’ Owls to three NAIA II National Championships, most recently in 2012, while also earning the title in both 2004 and 2008.
 Miles’ 2012 squad finished the year with 34 wins, the most in program history, and from 2009-2012 earned an unprecedented four-straight Cascade Collegiate Conference regular season championships, along with a four-straight Cascade Conference tournament crowns.
-The veteran coach has led Tech to 10 seasons of 30 or more wins, including three-of-the-last four seasons.
-Miles marched the Owls to a school-record 65-staight wins at home, the longest at the time in the nation at any level, from March of 2008 to December 2011.
-In the last 17 seasons Miles has led his squads to an overall 474-129 (.787) record with 14 trips to the NAIA Division II National Tournament.
+The veteran coach has led Tech to 10 seasons of 30 or more wins, including three-of-the-last five seasons.
+From November 2009 to December 2011, Miles marched his Hustlin’ Owls to a school-record 65-staight home victories.
+In the last 18 seasons Miles has led his squads to an overall 491-144 (.773) record with 14 trips to the NAIA Division II National Tournament.
 Oregon Tech’s tournament record stands at 33-11, including 14-straight wins in first round games.
-OIT holds the record for most wins at the division II tournament (33), and is tied with Bethel, Ind. for most national championships (3).
+Tech holds the record for most wins at the division II tournament (33), and is tied with Bethel, Ind. for most national championships (3).
 In his tenure at Oregon Tech Miles has guided 17 men’s basketball teams to the national tournament.

 On April 21, 2005 Miles was honored by his alma mater Southern Oregon University as the recipient of the 2005 Distinguished Alumnus Award at a dinner held in his honor on the SOU campus.
 In March of 2001 Miles was inducted into the NAIA Hall of Fame in Point Lookout, Missouri.
 He was then awarded the Favell Museums Klamath County Western Heritage Award later that spring.
 In 1996 Miles was inducted into the Oregon Sports Hall of Fame.
 He also has attained similar recognition as a charter member in both the Southern Oregon University and the city of Medford Halls of Fame for his outstanding athletic fortunes.